Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Introduction

 The NetOTC procedure has a number of desirable methodological and theoretical properties.
 On the methodological side, NetOTC applies to directed and undirected networks, and readily handles networks with different sizes and connectivity structures.
+NetOTC has no free parameters and does not make use of randomization or Monte Carlo techniques.
 As NetOTC considers process-level couplings of random walks, the optimal transport plan captures global information reflected in the stationary distributions of the random walks, as well as local information that is present in the transition probabilities between vertices.
 The expected cost of the optimal transport plan provides a numerical measure of the difference between the networks.
 The distribution of the optimal transport plan at a single time point yields a soft, probabilistic alignment of the vertices in the given networks.
 Moreover, the distribution of the optimal transport plan at two successive time points yields a soft, probabilistic alignment of the {\em edges} of the given networks.
 To the best of our knowledge, native alignment of edges is unique to NetOTC among existing alignment and comparison methods.
-The exact version of the NetOTC procedure has no free parameters and is not randomized.
+Once the vertex cost function has been specified, the exact version of the NetOTC procedure has no free parameters and does not make use of randomization.